RobbieGH123/RobbieGH123/README.md

-Coding journey — Weeks 1–2 (first public update)
+# Coding journey — Weeks 1–2 (first public update)

 This is a public log of my first two weeks learning Python and building small projects.
-I’m doing 4 hours/day and documenting progress so I can look back, demonstrate consistency, and improve faster.

-What I have coded so far:
+## Projects Completed Weeks 0-2

 Currency converter — with input validation and error handling.